 5. An impressive kitchen can mean a higher house valuation

 A lovely new modern kitchen adds value to homes.
-The kitchen is usually the heart of a family home; it is where people come together to share food, socialise and talk through the events of the day.
+The kitchen is usually the heart of a family home; it is where people come together to share food, socialise and talk through the day’s events.
 Homes with spacious, well-designed and modern kitchens will usually have a competitive edge over other homes for sale in the area with less appealing kitchens.

-6. Storage space is a major plus point for buyers
+6. Storage space is a significant plus point for buyers

 7. Off-road parking usually means higher property values